hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 ### Rust command pattern in action

-Now we can put it all together.
+Now we can start putting it all together.
 Each command must go inside a new `Box<T>`.

 ```rust
 // rust/tests/test.rs